Media release - Digital test beds to drive change in healthcare

 Projects can run for up to four years depending on the test bed however, baseline measures will be required by October 2018, and interim results at 12-18 months.
 Up to $600,000 is available per test bed.

 The Agency has also responded to industry calls to minimise the regulatory burden for respondents, and is requesting submissions of no more than 3-5 pages.
-The tender closes at 2pm on Wednesday 6 June 2018.
+The tender is now closed.
 Further information available on AusTender.

 David Cooper, Senior Media Manager Mobile: 0428 772 421 Email: [email protected]